PlatformOfTrust/docs/raml2markdown/slate/index.md

 ### End-to-end developer experience

 APIs play crucial role in our end-end-end developer experience from integrating data to creating valuable applications.
+API -first experience and consistent APIs are important to us and thus we have created (work in progress) [API Design Guide](https://platformoftrust.gitbook.io/api-design-guide/) to offer guidance for our distributes API development teams.

 ![End-to-end developer experience in Platform of Trust](images/dx.png)